mrinankmj/mrinankmj/README.md

 * 🌍  I'm based in Jammu
 * ✉️  You can contact me at [guptamrinank@gmail.com](mailto:guptamrinank@gmail.com)
-* 🧠  I'm learning React and NEXT
+* 🧠  I'm learning and diving deep into the concepts of DEVOPS
 * 🤝  I'm open to collaborating on Projects

 ### Skills